I don’t have some crazy or cool origin story, so let’s just talk about some things I’m interested in these days.

 Photography

 I've enjoyed photography since first picking up my mom's old Nikon F-series SLR as a kid (sorry for all the wasted film!).
-My level of seriousness depends mostly on how much free time I have... which these days isn't a lot, unfortunately.
+I love photographing wildlife above all, which is kind of hard in Manhattan.
+So I keep my skills sharp with the cats and lug camera equipment to other destinations whenever possible.
 Most recent work is on my instagram, casual stuff like food and cats show up in the stories, and a lot more travel and nature stuff is on my photo site at smugmug.
-I'm just a hobbyist for sure, but I've shot a lot of photos in some really nice places and some of them have turned out well enough that the occasional person buys a print.
+I'm just a hobbyist for now, but I've shot a lot of photos in some really nice places and some of them have turned out well enough that the occasional person buys a print.

 Sports

 I was a two sport athlete in college (track and soccer) so sports in one way or another will always be quite important to me.
-At one time I competed at close to the highest level in each of my sports, but now I am firmly planted in the ex-athlete category.
+At one time I competed at very high levels in each of my sports, but now I am firmly planted in the ex-athlete category.
 In grad school, I helped coach long jumpers and triple jumpers at Cornell, who were among the best in the nation for a time.
 When I lived in San Diego I played tennis probably 350 days a year, but sadly life in NYC is not supportive of that pass time.
-And since watching the Yankees and NY Giants doesn't burn any calories, I just spend all my time running to justify all that food.
+And since watching the Yankees and NY Giants doesn't burn any calories, I’m left with running to justify all that food.